wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

   - Exercises-de.tex

-Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty to be compiled.
+Note that the LaTeX versions require the od.sty LateX style located at Sources/od.sty in this repo to be compiled.

-## Some points and observations collected in the translation process of the
+## Some points and observations collected in the translation process of the exercises

-   exercises
+1)

-1) The authors of the exercises provide in several places a quite elaborated special understanding of TRIZ.
+The authors of the exercises provide in several places a quite elaborated special understanding of TRIZ.
 A good German reference to TRIZ standards is the book "Koltze/Souchkov: Systematische Innovation".
 I added such a remark in the preface of the exercises.